 Texas Property Taxes why are they so HIGH!

-I am often asked why property taxes in Texas are so high?
+I am often asked why are property taxes in Texas are so high?
 The simple answer is because Texas does not have a state income tax and thus our schools, social services, roads, and infrastructure are supported by a property tax.

 - Learn how to reduce your Spring Texas property taxes